dinhnhat0401/wwdc2021-notes/meet-await-async.md

 swift syntax to write asynchronous code. available from swift 5.5

+Async functions let you write concurrent code without the need for callbacks, by using the await keyword.
+Calling an async function will suspend and then be resumed whenever a value or error is produced.

 - How to use await/async

 Fetching a thumbnail: (Sample from wwdc2021)